kuberiitb/learnings/RFunctions.md

 ```

 ### Anonymous Functions
-because functions are just objects in R, it is possible to create functions that do not have names.
+Because functions are just objects in R, it is possible to create functions that do not have names.
 These are called anonymous functions.
 Anonymous functions are usually passed as arguments to other functions.

 We will define a function *apply.to.three* that takes another function as its argument and then applies that function to the number 3.